Hongcheng Li

 Last Update: August 2023

 This paper studies a war of attrition game in the setting of public good provision among multiple ex-ante asymmetric privately informed players.
 In the unique equilibrium, asymmetry leads to a stratified behavior pattern where one player provides the public good instantly with a positive probability, while each of the other players has a player-specific strict-waiting time, before which even his highest type will not provide the good.
-Comparative statics show that a player with less patience, lower cost of provision, and higher reputation (measured by greater hazard rate of valuation for the public good) provides the good type-wise faster.
+Comparative statics show that a player with lower patience, lower cost, and higher "reputation" (measured by greater hazard rate of the valuation for the public good) provides the good type-wise faster.
 In large societies, the cost of delay is mainly determined by the highest type of the player with the highest reputation.

 Work In Progress